 - Wear light-colored clothes so you can spot ticks easily.

-- Wear long pants, long-sleeve shirt, socks and shoes.
-Tuck pant legs into socks and shirt into pants, tape the area where pants and socks meet.
+- Put on long pants, a long-sleeve shirt, socks, and shoes.
+Tuck your pants into your socks and your shirt into your pants.
+You can even tape where your pants and socks meet.

-- Check your clothes and body regularly for ticks when outdoors and when you return home and also check pets for ticks.
+- Check your clothes and body regularly for ticks when you're outside.
+When you get back home, make sure to check your pets too.

-- Flu-like symptoms (fatigue, chills, fever, headache, muscle/joint pain, or swollen lymph nodes).
+- Pay attention to flu-like symptoms like feeling tired, chills, fever, headache, muscle/joint pain, or swollen lymph nodes.